git-pkgs/pin/README.md

    tolerates absent ones; enforce additionally fails on absent.
 ```

-The flags are per-invocation.
-The persistent form is a manifest `trust:` block, top-level or per-entry:
+The persistent form of these per-invocation flags is a manifest `trust:` block, set top-level or per-entry:

 ```yaml
 trust: